Table of Contents

 A Closer Look at HVAC Truck Inventory

-Every shop, every tech, every job has its own, specific needs and will call for different onsite tools to best serve the customer.
-That said, there are some tried-and-true tools that every HVAC professional keeps on their truck at all times to not only to be prepared for the unexpected but to keep themselves safe out in the field, as well.
+Every shop, tech, and job comes with its own specific needs and tools to best serve the customer.
+That said, HVAC professionals keep some tried-and-true tools on their trucks at all times to stay prepared and safe.

 HVAC Personal Protection Equipment (PPE):

 With the number of HVAC tools required for most jobs, plus space to haul large equipment such as water heaters and furnaces, efficient HVAC storage proves crucial.
 Outfit your service vehicle with HVAC van shelving units to optimize the interior.
 HVAC van shelving options include ladder racks, drawers, tool boxes, locked cabinets, and more.